jfrog/frogbot/docs/templates/jenkins/README.md

 <details>
   <summary>5️⃣ Prepare Jenkins Agent</summary>

-- It is necessary to have the package manager corresponding to the repository installed on the machine.
-For example, for an npm project, npm must be installed.
+- It is essential to have the appropriate package manager used by the scanned project installed on the Jenkins Agent.
+For instance, if the project uses an npm project, you need to have the npm client installed.

 </details>